- Award Previous Experience

 - Each bidder shall submit with the bid, a statement of previous experience with work of the nature and magnitude of this project.
 This statement shall be explicit in detailing: (a) the extent of comparable jobs performed; (b) the names or location of at least three (3) comparable projects constructed in the last five (5) years; (c) the approximate cost of each; and (d) the applicable contacts (names) and telephone numbers at completed works/project areas for the University's use in its evaluation of bidder's ability and expertise in the realm specified

 - SBC-24 PRICING OF BID:

-and all other related costs including taxes which may be required to
+other related costs including taxes which may be required to accomplish the project

-accomplish the project as specified, and as detailed on any accompanying
+as specified, and as detailed on any accompanying and/or referenced specifications